gurrenm3/BTD-Mod-Helper/Wiki/Appearing-in-the-Mod-Browser.md

 - Content whose only purpose is hacking / cheating progression within the game
 - Content not appropriate for all ages
 - Content promoting hatred / discrimination
+- **Content that attempts to bypass purchase requirements for DLC**

 _This is the Monkey vs Balloon game we're talking about here people_